giantswarm/docs/src/content/advanced/gitops/environments/index.md

 mkdir -p bases/environments/stages/prod/example_cluster
 ```

-Inside each folder we will create a `kustomization.yaml` file.
-This file will reference an already existent `base` to get the cluster creation resources and then add some extra confiurations or resources that will conform the cluster template for the environment.
+Inside each folder, we will create a `kustomization.yaml` file.
+This file will reference an already existent `base` to get the cluster creation resources and then add some extra configurations or resources that will conform to the cluster template for the environment.

 Let's see how to create these files for the different environments.